n6ls0n/learn-opengl-playground/README.md

 - In OpenGL context there are a number of binding points defined where we can link a unifrom buffer to.
 Once we have created a unifrom buffer, we link it to one of those binding points and we also like the uniform block in the shader to the same binding point effectively linkng them together

-- We cna bind multiple uniform buffers to different binding points.
+- We can bind multiple uniform buffers to different binding points.
 Because shader A and shader B both have a uniform block linked to the same binding point 0, their uniform blocks share the same uniform data found in uboMatrices; a requirement being that both shaders defined the same Matrices uniform block

 - To set a shader uniform block to a specific binding point we call glUniformBlockBinding that takes a program object, a uniform block index and the binding point to link to

 - The uniform block index is a location index of the defined uniform block in the shader.
 THis cna retrieved via a call to glGetUniformBlockIndex that accepts a program object and the name of the uniform block

+- Uniform buffer objects have several advantages over single uniforms.
+    1. Setting a lot of uniforms at once is faster than setting multiple uniforms one at a time
+    2. If you want to change the same uniform over several shaders, it is much easier to change a uniform once in a uniform buffer
+    3. We can use a lot more uniforms in shaders using uniform buffer objects

 #### *Geometry Shader*